marked-gil/tasks-master-api/README.md

 # Tasks Master API
 This is the API for that serves the **Tasks Master** React application.
 This API is developed using the [Django Rest Framework](https://www.django-rest-framework.org/) and contains 4 models: profiles, categories, tasks, and comments.
+Click [**Here**](https://tasks-master-api.herokuapp.com/) for the deployed API.

-Click [Here](http://tasks-master.herokuapp.com/) for the live **Tasks Master** React application.
+Click [**Tasks Master**](http://tasks-master.herokuapp.com/) to view live React Application website.

-**Tasks Master**
-[View Live Website.]

 ## TABLE OF CONTENTS

 ## **Development Goal:**
+The main goal of this API is to allow the React application entitled [**Tasks Master**](http://tasks-master.herokuapp.com/) to retrieve, post and update data related to users' profiles, tasks, task categories, and comments.

 ## **The Use of Agile Methodology**